bplaat/zaheer/README.md

 The Kora processor is a new processor based on the Neva, but extremely expanded and better in every way.
 The processor has a classic CISC instruction which is inspired by x86, 68000 and ARM instruction sets.

+*This is a prototype instruction set architecture no real implementation is made to until today.*

 Made by [Bastiaan van der Plaat](https://bastiaan.ml/)

 ## Pages that inspired this project